khandu-utkarsh/ChordProtocol_Go/README.md

 //4.
 Functionality for join and removing of nodes
 5. Mechanism to test the node crashes and other things using simulation
 6. Implementation of addion of data to one of the machine

+#  Testing mechanism -> If we hardcode the hash value as whatever bits we want, and even change m corresponding to it, we should see pretty accurate results.
+Let's see

 //7.
 Crashing the machine used for addition of the data and check if that data can still be fetched or not correctly
 8. Report creation